Kroger: 10 Feet Tall And Bulletproof?

 A couple of points that need further explanation.
 I used a Current P/E instead of a Forward P/E to eliminate any potential analyst biases while projecting earnings.
 I chose to balance the usage of a Current P/E with the PEG - which factors in a stocks projected growth rate.
 A stock with a low P/E could deceptively look like a value pick until you factor in a low growth rate.
 Conversely, a high P/E stock could be an astounding value pick if it is combined with a high growth rate.

 A stock with that has both a low P/E and a low PEG is almost always a rare value pick.
-Let us not overlook the caveat here: A PEG ration also relies on a growth estimate and could also be biased by analyst estimates.
+Let us not overlook the caveat here: A PEG ratio also relies on a growth estimate and could also be biased by analyst estimates.
 I then included the P/S ratio as well - to reflect topline growth.

 Kroger's has the lowest P/E, the lowest PEG and the lowest P/S among its peers as well as relative to the industry.